-- A. Employees in the bargaining unit on probationary status will receive written performance evaluations midway through and at the completion of the probationary period. - B. Evaluations will become due fifteen (15) calendar days prior to the merit anniversary date, the mid-probationary period, and upon completion of probation, and the Employer will make every effort to see that the evaluations are received in a timely manner.
-In the event the evaluation has not been received within sixty (60) calendar days of when it was due, the Bargaining Unit Member will receive a written explanation from the division Director stating the reasons for the lateness. - C. It will be the responsibility of the Employer to provide for uniformity of the application of standards by different rating officers by providing training and a "Rater's Guide" to supervisors who have the responsibility of evaluating Bargaining Unit Members. - D. The evaluation will be reviewed by the rater with the employee.
+- A. Employees in the bargaining unit on probationary status will receive written performance evaluations midway through and at the completion of the probationary period. - B. The Employer may transition to scheduling the completion of annual performance evaluations on the same date for all employees within an agency, or subagency, rather than by merit/pay increment anniversary dates.
+In such an event, the requirements that evaluations be on merit anniversary dates will no longer apply.
+Evaluations will become due fifteen (15) calendar days prior to the merit anniversary date, the mid-probationary period, and upon completion of probation, and the Employer will make every effort to see that the evaluations are received in a timely manner.
+In the evaluation has not been received within sixty (60) calendar days of when it was due, the Bargaining Unit Member will receive a written explanation from the division Director stating the reasons for the lateness. - C. It will be the responsibility of the Employer to provide for uniformity of the application of standards by different rating officers by providing training and a "Rater's Guide" to supervisors who have the responsibility of evaluating Bargaining Unit Members. - D. The evaluation will be reviewed by the rater with the employee.
 Employees will not be required to complete the Performance Evaluation Report that is processed. - E. Nothing in this article will prohibit the State from providing a permanent employee a performance evaluation.
 Permanent employees may request a written performance evaluation at reasonable intervals. - F. Nonpermanent employees in the bargaining unit employed for more than thirty (30) consecutive days will receive a written evaluation that will be reviewed by the rater with the nonpermanent employee.
 The evaluation is to become part of the nonpermanent employee's records. - G. Any Bargaining Unit Member who is dissatisfied with a written evaluation may, prior to the finalization of that evaluation, make a written rebuttal that will become a part of the official personnel record.
-Personnel evaluations will be placed in the Bargaining Unit Member's personnel file.
+Personnel evaluations will be placed in the Bargaining Unit

+Member's personnel file.